joycejoyce/100-days-of-code/log.md

 **Today's Progress**: Use HTML+CSS to make a fasting weekly planner.

 **Thoughts:** Learned color schemes and typography from this small project.

+### Day 17: April 22, 2020

+**Today's Progress**: Making a GUI (HTML form) for create/delete/query tables in DynamoDB.

+**Thoughts:** I have the opportunity to learn PHP, CSS tricks and Bootstrap from implementing this GUI.